-The readers will quickly notice the distance that separates the language of the time from that of later periods, but they will also become aware of the evolution that took place over the three generations represented by these letters, from the 1820s to the 1860s: language was constantly on the move.
+Readers will quickly notice the distance that separates the language of the time from that of later periods, but they will also become aware of the evolution that took place over the three generations represented by these letters, from the 1820s to the 1860s: language was constantly evolving.
 For example, at the start of the century the imperfect tense was written with endings in -ois, -oit, -oient and not in -ais, -ait, -aient (je disois, il faisoit, etc.): this is how Joséphine Berlioz, the mother of Hector, wrote, as did Camille Pal in his earlier letters, but the practice disappeared thereafter.
 Another example is the spelling of the names of days: in the 1820s and early 1830s they were still frequently written with a y (lundy, mardy etc.), even though the use of the i was already spreading.
 Joséphine Berlioz, born in 1784, normally wrote lundy, samedy etc. but she also wrote vendredi at the top of one of her letters (2011.02.307 and 308).
 Her daughter Nancy, born in 1806, writes lundy, mardy, mercredy, samedy up to March 1832 (2011.02.270, 271, 277, 278), but in November 1832 she suddenly starts to write lundi, vendredi, samedi (2011.02.280); in December 1832 she writes again samedy (BnF), but thereafter keeps to the spelling with an i.
 This becomes the norm in almost all the letters subsequently, though it is always possible to come across unexpected exceptions: in 1858 Thérèse Marmion, born in 1797, continues to write the days of the week with a y (R96.860.1 and 2).

 There certainly existed at the time, at least from the generation of Nancy and Adèle Berlioz and probably earlier, a conception of what constituted ‘good spelling’: it was assumed that norms existed.
 In December 1843, when receiving a letter from her nephew Louis Berlioz, Adèle writes: ‘the writing and spelling surprised me for his age’ (2011.02.192), and in September 1844 she says the same about her niece Mathilde: ‘I was amazed by her spelling even more than by her writing’ (2011.02.169).
 Yet a modern reader may be struck by the carelessness and lack of rigour as regards spelling that characterises so many of these letters.
 It might be assumed that a distinction should be drawn here between men and women: generally speaking greater importance was attached to the education of sons than of daughters, and the spelling of the latter suffered as a result.
-This is true to some extent, but from the evidence of these letters, only up to a point: if the spelling of Joséphine Berlioz and Thérèse Marmion often makes the reader smile, that of Dr Berlioz, of Camille Pal, a judge, and Marc Suat, a solicitor, are anything but flawless, and among men it is probably colonel Marmion whose spelling is the most frequently correct.
+This is true to some extent, but from the evidence of these letters, only up to a point: while the spelling of Joséphine Berlioz and Thérèse Marmion often makes the reader smile, that of Dr Berlioz, of Camille Pal, a judge, and Marc Suat, a solicitor, are anything but flawless, and among men it is probably colonel Marmion whose spelling is the most frequently correct.

 It is as though spelling was often a matter of personal taste, at least during the first two generations, those of Dr Berlioz and his children: it was almost a free-for-all.
 Adèle Berlioz-Suat normally writes encore, while her sister Nancy prefers to write encor.
 Nancy always writes août (there is a single example of aoust in letter 2011.02.274, but this date is in a hand other than Nancy’s, possibly that of Adèle, and was probably added later; see the image).
 Adèle on her side writes aoust for years up till 1844 (the last example seems to be 2011.02.185), but thereafter août (2011.02.231, in 1854, and there are other examples later).
 The high number of letters of Adèle Berlioz-Suat that have survived may give the impression that her spelling was particularly erratic, and a long and tedious list could be drawn up of all the oddities and errors in her letters.
 But her sister Nancy was not much better.
 One example among many: she uses the two spellings tems and temps several times interchangeably within the same letter, where the phrase de temps en tems is found, then a little later de tems en tems… (2011.02.280).
 And this in spite of her literary ambitions and the search for style that is manifest in some of her letters, particularly those of her younger years with their allusions to famous writers: Boileau, Homer, Virgil (2011.02.270), Cervantes (2011.02.273), the letters of Napoleon (2011.02.274).
-‘Mme Sand … is among all our celebrities the one who stirs my curiosity most’, she writes in 1839 (R96.861.2).
+‘Mme Sand … is among all our celebrities the one who excites my curiosity most’, she writes in 1839 (R96.861.2).

 On this subject it may be pointed out that publishers at the time each had their own house-style for the spelling used in their publications.
 The books published by Berlioz with the publisher Michel Lévy (the Soirées de l’orchestre, 1852 and 1854; A Travers chants, 1862; the Mémoires, 1870) make use on some points of different spelling conventions than are found in the feuilletons that Berlioz published between 1834 and 1863 in the Journal des Débats.